- 1. Edit Video+

 Top 5 Apple TV Troubleshootings to Solve Common Issues

 Apple TV gives you access to tons of great HD content in a tiny package and streams content from different iOS or Mac OS devices to big screen.
 However, there are still some common issues users will encounter.
-Here I would like to provide the solution to top 5 trouble shootings depending on the online poll I shared on my social account.
+Here I would like to provide the solution to the top 5 trouble shootings depending on the online poll I shared on my social account.

 - Part 1.
 Unable to Locate a WiFi Network